Summary

 Example

-// Log the state of this event's modifier keys
+event handler logs the state of the event's modifier keys.

 Specifications